Mastro 👨🍳 Docs

 On the client

 It’s important to remember that the above file (import_map.json, deno.json or package.json) will not be loaded into the browser, and neither will any packages it contains.
 This is good, because packages intended to be run on the server are often very big and it would slow down your website a lot if all your website visitors had to download them.
+If you need third-party packages on the client, you should use a separate import map in your HTML.

 <!doctype html>